ManouFaniiX/ManouFaniiX/README.md

 🌟 **A Passionate Front-End Developer & Aspiring Innovator**

-I'm a second-year computer science student at ENI, exploring software development and analog electronics.
+I'm a second-year computer science student at ENI, exploring software development.

 ### 🔭 **What I’m Working On:**
 - 🚀 Building web apps with React